-Ohio Dominican University was chartered in 1911 as the College of St. Mary of the Springs.
+Ohio Dominican University was chartered on October 5, 1911 as the College of St. Mary of the Springs.
 It was founded as an all-women’s school, becoming coeducational in 1964.
 The college changed its name to Ohio Dominican College on July 1, 1968.
-Ohio Dominican became a university on July 1, 2002.

 Ohio Dominican’s fitness center offers cardio equipment, free-weights, and men’s and women’s locker rooms.
 The area also has flat screen TVs and an audio system.
 There are more than 60 units of equipment including six treadmills, six stationary bikes, four ellipticals, dumbbells, and a stretch station.